cijhho123/Project-Euler/README.md

 * Considering the mathematical nature of the problems, i will try to find mathematical solution and optimize the code instead of Bruteforcing it to obey the "one minute rule"
 * In some problems where I find a few approaches to a problem i will write them one after another in the same .java (for example see problem [Problem 1](https://github.com/cijhho123/Project-Euler/blob/main/Solutions/Problems%200001-0009/Problem%201%20-%20Multiples%20of%203%20and%205.java)

+### What about cheating?
+Of course, it is possible for one to mindlessly copy and paste solutions one by one into Project Euler to gain ranks.
+Obviously, this is quite pointless, as Project Euler ranks can gain you nothing in the real world.
+Your account is likely to get banned, and you are only cheating yourself of mathematical learning.

 ### Completed Stages
 * [Problems 1-9](Solutions/Problems%200001-0009)
 * [Problems 10-19](Solutions/Problems%200010-0019)